Home, Sweet Home

 As feared, the combination of the NES on a modern TV was a mess.
 The colors were off.
 Any movement on screen was distorted.
 And I could see the preloaded artifacts on the right side of the screen, which was an area that would have been obscured on a CRT television.
 I knew this just wasn’t going to work.
 Thankfully, there are heroes in this world that have produced gems like the AVS, which plays original NES (and Famicom) carts and outputs to HD.
 I went ahead and ordered one, and felt back on track.

 I’ve since played a number of games, and not all to completion.
 I dabbled in games like The Battle of the Olympus, drawn to the Zelda II: The Adventure of Link style (or to be blunt, it’s a total rip-off).
 And played a few levels here and there with Batman: The Video Game, Commando, and The Legend of Kage.
 With so many games brought into my home all at once I had too much to choose from, a luxury that didn’t exist back in the 80s, which resulted in my fickleness.
 Thus far, at the time of writing this, the only two I have completed end-to-end are Crystalis and Metal Gear (both great).
-I do plan to play many more, and write about some of those in the future in greater detail.

 Where Sweet Home differs from the Resident Evil lineage the most is two-fold: 1) it’s an RPG, and 2) what makes this game so unique is how you partner with the five playable characters.
 With regards to the latter, the dynamic of grouping (and ungrouping) with your fellow trapped survivors is what makes the game unique and special.
 You are restricted to no more than three characters in a party at a time, and each character can only hold two items, in addition to their special item.
 This forces the player to make strategic decisions.
 Do I have a good set of items for what I anticipate ahead?
 If I need items from the group of two I left behind will they be able to safely catch up to the party of three?
 You’re constantly making trade-offs, and while on occasion it feels somewhat tedious, it mostly feels engaging.

 And at times, safety in numbers can backfire.
 I find myself often toggling between holding a stance that the clues are too literal, and thus, too easy, and wishing the game was more challenging.
 And then, just minutes later, my entire party of three will fall into a pit, hanging for their lives, and because I wasn’t careful enough my remaining party of two isn’t able to get to them in time to save them.
-It’s actually moments like these that really up my appreciation for this game.
-It’s these types of creative surprises that adds flavor.
+It’s actually moments like these that really up my appreciation for this game as it’s these types of creative surprises that adds flavor.

 The survival horror theme is bolstered even further by the ways in which characters become separated.
 If you’re like me, you occasionally take unnecessary risks in games (especially if you just saved your progress) in an effort to push the boundaries of the game.
 For example, there are spirits that will pull a character away from their group, plopping them in a room many screens away.
 The wisest decision in this moment would be to take the remaining two characters that are still bound together, and to have them navigate to their lost friend.
 However, like foolish teenagers in countless horror movies, I will often take my solo character and journey on, acting as if I am confined to the perspective of that person.
 Ask yourself, if you were taken from your friends by ghosts, would you sit still in a strange room?
 Probably not.
 Now, a solo trek like this can be disastrous, as you might break a flimsy plank that stretched across a pit, with no one to pull you up.
 Or you will face enemies alone, and with a finite number of healing items available in the game, this isn’t wise (assuming you even have an item to heal yourself with).
 This is actually where another ingenious mechanic comes into play: the ability to call for help.
 In this mode, another character (or set of characters) has limited time to run towards their comrade and assist them.
 It’s a heart-pounding moment.